jkehm/Wake-County-Housing/README.md

 Our team interest is to work on something that is personal to us, and something we can relate to.
 With that in mind, our team members are all from a city in Wake County, or currently reside there.
 For those not familiar with Wake County, it contains North Carolina's capital city, Raleigh, as well as other popular cities Cary, Apex, Holly Springs, and Morrisville.
 The housing market has been nothing short of hectic the last few years and Raleigh is one of the most rapidly growing cities in the United States.
 The team is curious to see if this rapid growth has been reflected in the housing market, and if we can offer some insight to the people moving to the Triangle.

 #### Data Exploration and Cleaning Phase
-This dataset was pulled from the Wake County Government website.
+The main dataset was pulled from the Wake County Government website.
 Which can be found [here](https://www.wake.gov/departments-government/tax-administration/data-files-statistics-and-reports/real-estate-property-data-files).
+From the same source, a [GeoJSON file](https://data.wakegov.com/datasets/Wake::zip-codes/explore?location=35.832815%2C-78.715928%2C3.54) was used to build the Tableau Interactive Map.
+Additionally, we utilized Wake County population data that can be found [here](https://demography.osbm.nc.gov/explore/dataset/2021-standard-population-estimates/table/?disjunctive.county&disjunctive.muniname2&sort=county&refine.county=Wake).

-The dataset contains data for all recorded Real Estate history in Wake County up to 5/13/2023 (the day we downloaded the .csv file).
+The main dataset contains data for all recorded Real Estate history in Wake County up to 5/13/2023 (the day we downloaded the .csv file).
 This leaves the team with a very large dataset, and a lot of data that is not relevant to us.
 The dataset size before any cleaning was performed is 439,031 rows x 87 columns.
 A lot of these columns were either missing data completely, had a lot of null values, or was not relevant to our project goals.
 The team dropped most of the columns we started with.
 The steps the team used for our data cleaning is below, and the Jupyter Notebook that was used can be found [here](https://github.com/jkehm/group9/blob/main/Notebooks/Cleaning_Data_JAK.ipynb)

 * Figure out dimensions of the entire dataset
 * Look which columns could be relevant to our analysis